 Emperor Liu Qi's Tomb

 The emperor's tomb is at the center of the mausoleum.
 The subterranean chamber has passages on its four sides, thus the shape assembles the Chinese character 'ya (亚)'.
 This type of tomb was considered the best in ancient times.
 Around the tomb is a tall wall on each side, with four big gates at the middle of each wall.
 The south gate has been unearthed and opened for tourists.
-The brick chessboard and the biggest tile have been found at this site.
+The

 There are 86 outside pits laid with burial objects.
 These pits vary in size and the length of these ranges from four meter (13 feet) to over 100 meters (328 feet).
 In the 1990s, archaeologists excavated ten outside pits and found that they were made to be enclosed space, like wooden cases.
 From the vestiges, those pits are believed to have original column frames, separating boards, doors and brick floor.
 Unearthed burial objects include naked pottery figurines, chariots and horses, weapons, articles of everyday use and a large number of pottery animals.

 The empress' tomb is in the east, 450 meters (1,476 feet) away from the emperor's tomb and is much smaller in comparison.
 It is also square, and is 350 meters (1,148 feet) in length.
 A wall made of pounded earth encircles the tomb, with four gates on each side.
 The underground chamber is also laid out like the Chinese character 'ya'.
 The earth on top of the tomb measures 24.49 meters (80 feet).
 Thirty-one outside pits have been found around it.

 South and North Burial Pits